An amazing February weather pattern, but it has its blemishes

+Patchy dense fog kicks-off today, mainly inland not as much along the coast.

+Temperatures will remain in the 60s through 8 a.m. and quickly pop into the 70s as the sun comes out around 10 a.m.

-Dense fog is likely late tonight and early Friday morning, Saturday morning, Sunday morning, etc,.
+Dense fog is likely late tonight and Saturday morning, Sunday morning, etc,.
 Yes, we will see morning dense fog (especially in the inland locations) for the foreseeable future.

 For Jacksonville, our daytime temperatures will "pop" each afternoon to near record highs, everyday, for the next 10 days.
 And unlike summer, record highs this time of year are right around the sweet spot in the Gaughan Gauge (76-83°).